A free printable to audition, mark and cut on pointe fussy cuts

 Waayyy more.

-If you identify with the swiss cheese mess that happens to your fabric when you fussy cut, then read on!
+If you identify with the swiss cheese mess that happens to your fabric when you fussy cut, and the head slapping that results from one done wrong, then read on!

 All of my Easy Cathedral Window designs require a fussy cut 'on pointe'.